Come and explore the trails of dartmoor…

 Adharanand Finn

 Adharanand Finn is the author of three critically acclaimed books, Running with the Kenyans, The Way of the Runner and The Rise of the Ultra Runners.
-This is a chance for you to spend the day with him and grill him on all he has learnt during his research, which has taken him from Kenya to Japan and into the darkest pain caves of the ultra running world!
+This is a chance for you to grill him on all he has learnt during his research, which has taken him from Kenya to Japan and into the darkest pain caves of the ultra running world!

 Joe Kelly

-Adharanand will be joined on all the runs by performance and fitness maestro Joe Kelly who features in Adharanand’s books.
+Joe Kelly is a natural movement and fitness maestro who features in Adharanand’s books.
 Joe uses playful games, as well as techniques such as Anatomy in Motion, to help you run more fluidly and naturally - and with less chance of injury.
 He is also a occasional ultra runner and an expert in downhill trail running.

 Itinerary